LeCAD-PEG/SOLPS-GUI/doc/source/howto/submit.rst

 maintain the system load manually.
 Although ``localsubmit`` is primarily intended for single users, it can handle multi-users without significantly impact regular work as it will not go over the "system" specified load.
-Results of the ``localsubmit`` diadnostic output can be read by system ``mail``.
+Results of the ``localsubmit`` diagnostic output can be read by system ``mail``.
 If *mail* is not desired then all ``b2mn`` output should be redirected with ``>&!`` instead of just ``>!`` and then empty mails will not be sent.